 There aren’t many areas of health that compare to the complexity of women’s hormones.
 And, I say this with pure confidence even though I am not a doctor or scientist.
 I know because I’ve experienced the raging hell hormone imbalance can cause.
 I’ve also raised 5 daughters.
 Do the math…

 It would do you some good to check out books about hormones, perimenopause, menopause, thyroid, and functional medicine as pertaining to women’s hormone health.
 The other thing is knowing that things aren’t always as they seem.
 In other words, just because your mom told you that middle age was hell for her doesn’t mean it has to be for you.
 Do your research!

 When I say this, I mean for you to take a good hard look at where your health is in all areas.
 Physical, mental, and emotional health all work together to create a beautiful and happy life.
 If just one of these areas is off, it can be as though you’re trying to keep from drowning in a muddy bog.
 Before I understood what was really going on in my body, this was my life.

 Understand, however, true health takes time, energy, money, and dedication.
 It took me years to find the right healthcare team.
 I am still in a season of recovery and fine-tuning my hormones.
+I have done so much to support my body, mind, and spirit, including meditation, dietary changes, adding supplements, and researched alternative products for pain and anxiety from places like GoldBee.com.
 Be diligent and don’t fall victim to doctors who simply want to shove a hormone pellet in your ass to solve all your problems.
 Trust me, it doesn’t and can even do more damage than good.

 Keep a Health Journal